Kyle-Allen2006/port_scanner/README.md

 ⚠️ Disclaimer
 This tool is for educational and legal testing purposes only.
 Do not use it to scan networks or systems you don’t own or have permission to test.

 This is a basic asynchronous port scanner written in **Rust** using [`tokio`](https://crates.io/crates/tokio).
 This is my first self-project in Rust to better learn the language and was my second attempt at creating a port scanner.
-This is the 2nd version with added timers and timeouts for no response ports.
+This is the 3rd version with added scanning concurrency added as well as timers and timeouts for no response ports.

 It scans a range of ports (default: 1 to 1024) on a specified target and displays which ports are open.